-No dividend is proposed for the year (2022: USD 5.0 million dividend settled in year end 2023).
+No dividend payment was proposed for the year (2023: Nil; proposed dividend for 2022 was USD 5.0 million which was settled in year end 2023).

 STREAMLINED ENERGY AND CARBON REPORTING

 The Company does not meet the criteria to require streamlined energy and carbon reporting.
 Annual energy usage is less than 40,000 kilowatt-hours and consequently would not breach the threshold for disclosure of such information.